Ensono/amido.github.io/docs/workloads/common/backend/java/scaffolding_java.md

 <ResponsivePlayer url="https://vimeo.com/640390929" />

 :::caution
-Before starting, please make sure that your environment meets all the [requirements](requirements_java.md).
+Before starting, if using Azure please make sure that your environment meets all the [requirements](../../../azure/backend/java/requirements_java.md).
 :::

 You can customize the deployment of the project running a handful of command lines.
 Currently, scaffolding is handled by Maven and you can use it